Mint Impact Certificate

 Preview and mint

-In Preview & Mint, review the certificate, selected attestations, contributor allocation, and chain.
+Review the final certificate, selected evidence, contributor allocation, and chain.
 Submit only when the claim is accurate, then sign the mint transaction.

 How to know it worked

-- The minting dialog reaches a completed state and shows a transaction hash.
+- The minting flow completes and shows a transaction hash or success state.

-- The detail page shows the expected title, description, work scopes, attestation count, minted date, and total units.
+- The detail page shows the expected title, description, work scope, evidence count, minted date, and total units.

-- If indexing is still catching up, the detail page shows a syncing state rather than a broken record.
+- If indexing is still catching up, the page shows a syncing state instead of a missing certificate.

 If something goes wrong